 The second kind of itinerary that you can choose is what I call the “star itinerary”.
 This itinerary is more suitable for smaller countries/regions with fast and efficient transportation.

-The idea is that you book a hotel for the whole length of your trip in one place (usually a main city), and you organise days trips around this point and come back to sleep at this same hotel every night.
+The idea is that you book a hotel for the whole length of your trip in one place (usually a major city), and you organize days trips around this point and come back to sleep at this same hotel every night.
 On the map, the itinerary has the shape of a star, more or less.

 Of course, I am taking here the example of day trips, but you can obviously choose to stay for a night or two at some of the places you visit!
 Again, the possibilities are endless to create a nice itinerary!

 What you can do is spend the first half of the trip being based in the capital city (for example) and travel around, then move to another major city for the second half of the trip, and travel around that second city.
-At the end, you just need to come back to the first city to catch your flight back home.
+At the end of the trip, you just need to come back to the first city to catch your flight back home.

 Open Jaw Itinerary

-Such flights are sometimes a bit more expensive that simple return flights, but many times the different is really not that big.
-And when you consider how much time, local transportation and hassle it saves you, it’s totally worth it.
+Such flights are sometimes a bit more expensive than simple return flights, but many times the difference is really not that big.
+And when you consider how much time, local transportation, and hassle it saves you, it’s totally worth it.

 Thoughts About What Type of Itinerary To Choose